-Other liabilities is also used for reporting insurance payments related to derivatives.
-These are margin payments (margins) made under derivatives contracts that are normally classified as 'deposit liabilities'.
-The complexities of current market practice may make it difficult to identify those margins that are truly repayable, because different types of margin are placed indistinguishably within the same account, or those margins that provide the MFI with resources for onlending.
+Margin payments (margins) made under derivatives contracts are normally classified as 'deposit liabilities'.
+The complexities of current market practice may make it difficult to identify those margins that are truly repayable, because different types of margin are placed indistinguishably within the same account, or those margins that provide the MFI with resources for on-lending.
 In these cases, it is acceptable to classify these margins under 'remaining liabilities' (other liabilities) or as 'deposit liabilities', according to national practice.